Cristinasj/AnkiMusicTranslate/README.md

 - Change the answer typing field to just avobe the clozed part of that card
 - Change colors fonts for both languages
 - Keep the maximum number of words to write at 6.
 Separate the verses by commas or dots
+- Add nmemonics to every card in case there's new vocabulary
+- Use the google translate API to translate the song automatically
+- Delete all the paragraphs that start with [ or (
+- Delete all the ohhh aahhh by putting them in a list and checking if there are any on the lyrics
+- Delete the lines that are repeated